j50n/deno-proc/site/src/advanced/concurrent.md

 ## When to Use Concurrent Processing

-**Use `concurrentMap()` when:**
-- You need results in the same order as input
-- Processing multiple I/O-bound tasks (network requests, file operations)
-- You want predictable output ordering
-- Example: Fetching user profiles where order matters for display

-**Use `concurrentUnorderedMap()` when:**
+**Use `concurrentUnorderedMap()` (recommended default) when:**
-- Order doesn't matter and you want maximum speed
+- Order doesn't matter - you want maximum speed
 - Processing independent tasks where results can arrive in any order
 - You'll sort or aggregate results anyway
-- Example: Downloading files where you just need all of them eventually
+- **This is usually what you want** - it keeps all workers busy and delivers results as they complete
+- Example: Downloading files, processing logs, fetching data you'll aggregate

+**Use `concurrentMap()` when:**
+- You **must** have results in the same order as input
+- Be aware: can bottleneck on the slowest item in each batch
+- If work isn't balanced, faster items wait for slower ones
+- Example: Fetching user profiles where display order must match input order

 **Use sequential processing when:**
 - Tasks depend on each other